Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 The Keys of Marinus

-Sue: If they just hand them over to the dictator, I’ll be very disappointed.
+Sue: If they hand them over to the dictator, I’ll be very disappointed.

 Sue: Was he?
-I can’t remember that.
+I don’t remember that.

 Sue: They should do a re-cap at the beginning of every episode.